Khaalidsub/fikrcamp-workshops/typescript/README.md

 - you could enforce your project to return a statically typed function
 - you could enforce your arguments should always have types

+## Supermarket API

+We will be making an API containing the following:

+- Products
+- Category

+We will initially implement the API with less types and start as follows:
+Product CRUD

+- Service
+- Route & controller
+  Category CRUD
+- Model
+- Service
+- Route & controller

+Next, we will be improving the project with types:

+- services using dtos (product we will be using class types, categories we will be using types)
+- controllers moving data with dtos
+- services using interfaces

 ## Further Reading

 - [TypeScript Tutorial for Beginners] https://www.youtube.com/watch?v=d56mG7DezGs